 Can we use an all-in-one computer as a client?

-Yes, you definitely can as long as it meets the minimum specifications given herein and if you already have existing hardware that you want to reuse.
+Yes, you definitely can as long as it meets the minimum specifications given herein and if and only if you already have existing hardware that you want to reuse.

 However, if you are purchasing new hardware then we would advise you against investing in an all-in-one for an educational setup.
 The cons of investing in an all-in-one are generally as follows: